rmorsomme/Fractals-and-Chaos-Game/Script.md

 Summary
 =======

 I designed three functions `generate_sg()`, `generate_fractal()` and `generate_bf()` that respectively generate the Sierpinski Gasket, fractals with any number of vertices and the Barnsley Fern.
-Each function has parameters that allow us to tweak the shape of and pattern in the obtained fractal.
-Most important is the argument `p` of the functions `generate_sg` and `generate_fractal` which determines whether the figure is a fractal with a clear pattern or a bunch of points located in a chaotic manner.
+Each function has parameters that allow us to tweak the shape and pattern of the obtained fractal.
+Most important is the argument `p` of the functions `generate_sg` and `generate_fractal` which determines whether the figure is a fractal with a clear pattern or a chaotic bunch of points.